06Sanjay/sanjay-repository-/README.md

 # sanjay-repository_
+this is my first git repository
 <br>
-This is my first Git Repository.
-Author-Sanjay
+Author -Sanjay